rspamd/rspamd/downloads.md

 not applicable to an installation based on packages, as such an installation have everything ready for using):

-1. Copy a sample configuration $PREFIX/etc/rspamd.xml.sample to
-$PREFIX/etc/rspamd.xml
-2. Edit rspamd.xml according to your system (described later).
+1. Edit rspamd.conf according to your system (described later).
-3. Make a directory for rspamd pid file and data (/var/run/rspamd by default) and make rspamd user (nobody by default) as the owner of rspamd data directory.
+2. Make a directory for rspamd pid file and data (/var/run/rspamd by default) and make rspamd user (nobody by default) as the owner of rspamd data directory.
-4. Make a directory for rspamd logs (or setup syslog to accept rspamd log messages).
+3. Make a directory for rspamd logs (or setup syslog to accept rspamd log messages).
-5. Install start script to a proper place.
+4. Install start script to a proper place.
 6. Start rspamd using start script.

 If start script is not suitable for your system (now rspamd shipped with start